cloud-cli/proxy/README.md

 **fallback:**

 If you want to use the proxy instance as a middleware, add `fallback` as an option, with a function that can handle a request.
-When `server.handleRequest` is called, and no proxy entries we matched by a request, the fallback function will be called instead.
+When `server.onRequest` is called, and no proxy entries we matched by a request, the fallback function will be called instead.

-## Usage
+## API

 ```ts
 import { ProxyServer, ProxySettings, ProxyEntry } from '@cloud-cli/proxy';